Marla Messing: Named Interim NWSL CEO

 Following the resignation of Lisa Baird as NWSL Commissioner after fallout from incidents with the North Carolina Courage coach Paul Riley and staff at the Washington Spirit, the NWSL executive committee named Messing as interim CEO of the NWSL on October 18, 2021.
 Messing immediately went to work vowing to “get our house in order”.

 In short order, Messing struck a deal with the Player’s Association on eight separate demands related to the fallout from the various incidents.

 Messing was then tasked with bringing the Washington Spirit into good standing with the league as the franchise had been estranged from the NWSL and banned from league governance following the firing of head coach Richie Burke.
 Messing oversaw the sale of the Washington Spirit, encouraging owner Steve Baldwin to sell the team to one of the franchise’s minority owners, Michele Kang, for a record $35 million.
 With the sale, the Spirit were reinstated into good standing with the rest of the league.
 The 2021 season came to a close during Championship Weekend in Louisville, KY., as the Spirit won their first NWSL Championship defeating the Chicago Red Stars 2-1.

 During Championship Weekend, Messing announced that Nike had agreed to an eight-year sponsorship extension with the league.
 In January 2022, it was announced that the NWSL and NWSL Players Association agreed to their first-ever collective bargaining agreement, which would introduce player free agency, higher salaries with annual increases and other health and wellness benefits through 2026.
 “This is a historic moment for women’s soccer in the United States,” Messing said in a statement.
 The 2022 NWSL league schedule was announced and included the addition of the NWSL Challenge Cup. and the 2022 NWSL Draft for college seniors.
-In January, Messing negotiated with the new owners of Real Salt Lake, David S. Blitzer and Ryan Smith, the option for the NWSL Utah Royals FC, which would bring the league to 13 teams by 2024.
+In January, Messing negotiated with the new owners of Real Salt Lake, David Blitzer and Ryan Smith, the option for the NWSL Utah Royals FC, which would bring the league to 13 teams by 2024.
 New national sponsor deals with Voyager and Delta Air Lines were also announced.
 The 2022 NWSL season kicked off with two new franchises, San Diego Wave FC and Angel City FC, all of which completed the turnaround of the league.